waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

 :date: 2014-02-22
 :tags: [html5, javascript, promise, web]

 One of the interesting evolutions of mainstream JavaScript development has been the widespread adoption of Promises_.
-Promises make dealing with asynchronous code bearable.
+Promises simplify asynchronous code.
 Since JavaScript in the browser uses a single-threaded, callback-based programming model, asynchronicity is everywhere.

 The Problem with Asynchronicity
 ===============================

 Asynchronous patterns are great for keeping UIs responsive and non-blocking, but they have a cost: asynchronous JavaScript code tends to be highly nested, which hurts readability.
 Additionally, because you can't catch errors that are thrown inside callbacks from outside those callbacks, error handling needs to be spread throughout every level of nesting.

 When we use Promises, our code structure is flattened, and our error handling code can be consolidated into a single area.
-This makes our code much more readable.
+This makes our code easier to both understand and modify.
 As a result, Promises have taken the JavaScript ecosystem by storm.

 The Native Promise API
 =======================